sap-tutorials/Tutorials/tutorials/abap-environment-external-api/abap-environment-external-api.md

 [ACCORDION-END]

-[ACCORDION-BEGIN [Step 4: ](Create an ABAP class)] Now, you will create an ABAP class, which you can run in the console:
+[ACCORDION-BEGIN [Step 4: ](Create an ABAP class)] Now, you will create an ABAP class, which you can run in the console.

   1. In the ABAP Development Tools `(ADT)`, in the Package Explorer, select your package and choose **New > ABAP Class** from the context menu:
   ![Image depicting step-4a-create-class](step-4a-create-class.png)
   2. Enter a name and description for your class and choose Next. **Remember to change `XXX` to your group number**: